zaszi/rust-template/README.md

 - Suitable for both a binary or library project
 - Structured according to both Git and Rust best practices
-  - Includes readme, license, gitignore and gitattributes
+  - Includes readme, license, changelog, gitignore and gitattributes
   - Extensive Cargo manifest
   - [Separation of concerns for binary projects](https://doc.rust-lang.org/stable/book/ch12-03-improving-error-handling-and-modularity.html?highlight=separation,concerns#separation-of-concerns-for-binary-projects)
 - Multiplatform support - The template is compatible with Linux, MacOS and Windows